mehrnaz-jiryaie/VarzeshYar-Website/README.md

 - [Python](https://www.python.org/downloads/) 3.12
 - Django 5
 ## Instructions
-If you already have other versions of Python and Django installed on your computer, It's recommended to create a virtual environment first, then install the requirements to avoid version conflicts.
+If you already have other versions of Python and Django installed on your computer, creating a virtual environment first is recommended, then installing the requirements to avoid version conflicts.

 This project has a ```requirements.txt``` file that includes all Django packages required to run the code.
 These can be installed with the command :
 ``` python
 pip install -r requirements.txt